HarryPaniccc/DnD/Session Notes/Session 79 - Divisions Form.md

 - [[Captain Reva Minsta]] is in charge of the other four
 	- Half elf bow woman of middle stature.
 Does things by the book.
 American accent

-[[Lord Drakkus]] has been staying in the Dripping Barrel inn in Dularen.
+[[Count Drakus]] has been staying in the Dripping Barrel inn in Dularen.
 He has left word with Captain Reva that that is where he can be found.

 **Lord [[Alfred Gundrei]]** will be informed of their arrival after a few hours
 ### Isilme's Dhampir Ritual